Team Burnout Is Real and Your Workflow Is the Cause

-Use Cumulative Flow Diagram to measure the amount of work in progress in each state of your process.
+Use the Cumulative Flow Diagram to measure the amount of work in progress in each state of your process.
 Strive to keep the work in progress within the limits for each state.
 Scan your dashboards for the patterns that indicate problems.
-Don’t let issues escalate – analyse the root causes and take measures immediately.
+Don’t let issues escalate – analyze the root causes and take measures immediately.

 Always create value

 Finding and eliminating sources of waste in your process will improve team engagement and motivation.
 It will increase the efficiency of your process and bring more value to your business.
 Consider mapping your value stream to find wasteful areas and brainstorming possible solutions.